 To maintain licensure, you will need to complete continuing education courses annually.
 State regulatory boards issue licenses.
 Association of Marital and Family Therapy Regulatory Boards website for a list of state-recognized boards.

 What Soft Skills Do You Need?

 You will learn about conducting therapy through your formal training, but you won't acquire all the soft skills—personal qualities one is either born with or acquires through life experiences—needed to succeed in this field.
 They are:

 - Communication Skills: You need excellent verbal communication skills to clearly convey information to clients.
-You also need strong listening skills so you can understand the information they are sharing with you.
+Strong listening skills will allow you to understand the information they are sharing with you.

 - Service Orientation: The desire to help others is essential for anyone who wants to work in this field.

-- Problem Solving and Critical Thinking: You must be able to recognize problems and identify possible strategies to solve them.
+- Problem Solving and Critical Thinking: It is imperative to be able to recognize problems and identify possible strategies to solve them.
 You must be able to critically evaluate each of these strategies to choose the most promising one.

 To find out what requirements employers have, we looked at some actual job announcements on Indeed.com:

 - "Remain current with best practice standards and related research"